TDStrasser/KookaBlockly-Reference/docs/source/maths.rst

 Fundamental to any computer program is the ability to do mathematical computations.

-The Math Category provides the repertoire of mathematical functions.
+The Math Category provides this repertoire of mathematical functions.

 .. figure:: images/math-palette.png